yfnaji/xLog/README.md

 <h2 id="fg-rgb">RGB</h2>

-To use the RGB color scheme, you can pass a tuple of length 3 with RGB values.
+To use the RGB color scheme, you can pass a tuple of length 3 with the RGB values.

 ```
 from xlog import xLog